Associate Professor, Department of Geography and Environmental Studies

 - Principal investigator, Standard Research Grant, SSHRC, Spatial Governance and Informal Settlement in Mexico City, 2011-2015.

 Wigle, Jill and Lorena Zárate.
-Forthcoming.
+2022.
 The right to the city in Latin America and the Caribbean, in Jesús González-Pérez, Clara Irazábal Zurita and Rubén Lois-González (eds.)
 Routledge Handbook of Urban Studies in Latin America and the Caribbean.

 Wigle, Jill.
 2020.
 Fast-track redevelopment and slow-track regularization: The uneven geographies of spatial regulation in Mexico City.
 Latin American Perspectives 47 (6): 56-76.